JeanetteMueller/Huyang_Remote_Control/README.md

-# Huyang_Remote_Control
+# Huyang Remote Control
-Software for ESP8266 and ESP32 to control Huyang from DroidDivision via Browser/Mobile Device
+Software for ESP8266 and ESP32 to control Huyang from DroidDivision via Browser/Mobile Device.
+This Software runs on mostly any ESP32 and ESP826 together with two GC9A01 TFT Displays.
+Inside the Folder /Wiring Diagrams you can find some Instructions how to connect two GC9A01 Displays to common Boards.

 # HOW TO Get this running!!!